vaginessa/dns-wiki/FAQ.md

 <code> adb install afwall+.apk </code> (default install method)

-> Or you may also copy and download the afwall+.apk file on your device and install it using [File Explorer](https://play.google.com/store/apps/developer?id=ES+APP+Group) etc.
+> Or you may also copy and download the afwall+.apk file on your device and install it using any file explorers

 <a name="FAQ22"></a>
 ##### (22) How to install AFWall+ as system app (**not recommend, only for test!**)